Written by Dr Gowreeson Thevendran, MBChB (Bristol), MRCS.Ed, Dip. Sports Med.Ed, FRCS.Ed (Trauma & Ortho.), FAMS (Singapore)

 You may undergo X-rays to identify any fractures.
 In cases where history and physical examinations are inconclusive, magnetic resonance imaging (MRI) may be required.
 MRI exams further evaluate the state of the cartilage and meniscus tissue, aiding in determining the appropriate treatment.

-ACL injuries are categorised based on the extent of the damage:
+ACL injuries are categorised into three grades based on the extent of the damage:

 Grade 1